jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_waitevents.md

 Wait Type | Which wait type is contributing most to the wait time?
 Statement | Which SQL statement is contributing most to the wait time?

-{% include tip.html content="Use CTRL+C to copy the SQL statement to the clipboard.
-Right click on the SQL statement to open the SQL statement in an external editor.
-Select part of the SQL statement to copy just the selected part to the clipboard or open just the selected part in an external editor.<br><br>Right click on the SQL statement to show it in the **SQL Server \| Workload Analysis drilldown**.
+{% include tip.html content="Copy a SQL statement to the clipboard or select part of the SQL statement to copy just the selected part to the clipboard.
+Right click on the SQL statement to open the SQL statement in an external editor.<br><br>Right click on the SQL statement to show it in the **SQL Server \| Workload Analysis drilldown**.
 Workload Analysis will provide execution details of the SQL statement like how many times the query ran." %}

 ### Grids and Charts